rht-labs-events/summit-lab-2018-doc/scenario3/README.md

 Again from this output we can see that node1 is not utilized.
 And we have resources available in `Allocatable` section.
 Worth mentioning that `QoS` is in place and you should be aware how it works.
 Very good reading about this: https://blog.openshift.com/managing-compute-resources-openshiftkubernetes/

-so if you do describe on the node where all our `hello-openshift` pods are running you can see that our pods has no limits and quotas:
+So if you do describe on the node where all our `hello-openshift` pods are running you can see that our pods has no limits and quotas:
 ```
   scheduler                             hello-openshift-1-28rbl                 0 (0%)          0 (0%)          0 (0%)          0 (0%)
   scheduler                             hello-openshift-1-4dsnb                 0 (0%)          0 (0%)          0 (0%)          0 (0%)